 What Is SIP (Systematic Investment Plan)?

-Key Features of SIP:
+Key Features of SIP

-- Best suited for long-term goals
+- Suitable for long-term goals

 - Benefits from compounding and rupee cost averaging